PranavNaik77/fetch-sdet-coding-exercise/README.md

 mvn exec:java
 ```

-- You will see output similar to beow output, once it is started
+- You will see output similar to below text, once it is started:

 ```
 ------------------------